wisemuffin/airflow/README.md

 Dags

 ### Spotify
+Query the spotify API for your recently played tracks, then persist that data into a sqlite database.
+Breakdown:

-- API built to communicate with the spotify API
+- python client API built to communicate with the spotify API
 - Authorization flow with OAuth2

-To use localy
+- Calls the spotify API to get your recently played tracks
+- Stages your recently played tracks in a local sqlite database.
+- TODO - Loads data into S3

+Prerequisites:

 1) create a [spotify developer account](https://developer.spotify.com/dashboard/applications) and create and app.
 2) Get the CLIENT_ID and CLIENT_SECRET from the app you just created and enter them as enviroment varibales: